IMSDcrueoft/LoxFlux/README.md

   - `append`: Efficiently appends strings or other builders to a `StringBuilder`.
   - `intern`: Converts a `StringBuilder` to an immutable string(will occupy the constant scale), or returns existing strings directly.
   - `equals`: Compare whether the content of two strings|stringBuilders is the same.

+This module balances performance and safety for both simple text tasks and large-scale string processing.

+---

+The `@ctor` moudle provides built-in types of constructors.

+- **Object Constructors**:
+  - `Array`: Creates an empty object that can hold string-value pairs of any supported type.

+- **Array Constructors**:
+  - `Array`: Creates a generic dynamic array that can hold elements of any supported type.
+  - `F64Array`: Creates a fixed-size array of 64-bit floating-point numbers (IEEE 754 double precision).
+  - `F32Array`: Creates a fixed-size array of 32-bit floating-point numbers (IEEE 754 single precision).
+  - `U32Array`: Creates a fixed-size array of 32-bit unsigned integers.
+  - `I32Array`: Creates a fixed-size array of 32-bit signed integers.
+  - `U16Array`: Creates a fixed-size array of 16-bit unsigned integers.
+  - `I16Array`: Creates a fixed-size array of 16-bit signed integers.
+  - `U8Array`: Creates a fixed-size array of 8-bit unsigned integers (commonly used for byte-level operations).
+  - `I8Array`: Creates a fixed-size array of 8-bit signed integers.
 - **StringBuiler Constructor**:
-  - `Builder`: Creates a mutable string buffer, optionally initialized with a string or another builder.
+  - `StringBuilder`: Creates a mutable string buffer, optionally initialized with a string or another builder.

-This module balances performance and safety for both simple text tasks and large-scale string processing.

 ---